marewi/finding_a_point/README.md

     - [x] solving substraction problem
 - [ ] train policy for each group of points (e.g. for each logo)
     - [ ] find optimal sequence of pictures for training model (maybe new epsilon for each picture)
+- [ ] train model with neural network
 - [ ] testing other algorithms instead of q-learning